Stefano Pioli: Lazio

 On 12 June 2014, it was confirmed Pioli's appointment as new head coach of Lazio in place of Edoardo Reja.
-In his first season at the club, he led Lazio to a third-place Serie A finish.
+In his debut season at the club, he led Lazio to a third-place Serie A finish.
 On 11 June 2015, he was offered a new 2-year contract with an additional year option.

 On 3 April 2016, Pioli was sacked after a 4–1 home defeat to city rivals Roma.

-Internazionale
+Inter Milan

-On 8 November 2016, Pioli was appointed as the new head coach of Internazionale on an 18-month contract.
+On 8 November 2016, Pioli was appointed as the new head coach of Inter Milan on an 18-month contract.
 On 20 November, Inter drew 2–2 against AC Milan in a Serie A Derby della Madonnina match, Pioli's first competitive match as head coach of the club.
 He was sacked on 9 May 2017.
-Inter had won 12 of the first 16 Serie A matches that Pioli was in charge of (draw with Milan, losses to Napoli, Juventus and Roma), but this was followed by two draws and five losses in their last seven Serie A matches prior to his sacking.
+Inter had won 12 of the starting 16 Serie A matches that Pioli was in charge of (draw with Milan, losses to Napoli, Juventus and Roma), but this was followed by two draws and five losses in their last seven Serie A matches prior to his sacking.